Meet the insurers of the sharing economy

 Metromile has developed a GPS telematics device called Metronome that plugs into the diagnostic port under the dashboard of your car, providing engine data plus insights to optimize driving.
 Metromile has also developed a mobile app that uses data from the Metronome to view the miles driven, compare trips, check the engine status, locate the car, etc.

-In 2015, Metromile partnered with Uber to jointly develop the first technology solution that enables pay-per-mile, personal insurance coverage that complements Uber’s $1 million commercial liability and ensures a seamless personal/commercial per-mile car insurance plan for Uber drivers.
-The per-mile policy covers Period 1 (when the Uber app is on but the driver has not been matched with a passenger) and personal time when the app is turned off.
-Outside of this time, the driver is covered by Uber’s commercial policy.
-The Metronome connects with Uber to recognize when drivers are working and are covered by Uber’s insurance so it only charges them for personal use miles.
+In 2015, Metromile partnered with Uber to jointly develop the first technology solution that enabled pay-per-mile, personal insurance coverage that complements Uber’s $1 million commercial liability and ensured a seamless personal/commercial per-mile car insurance plan for Uber drivers.
+The per-mile policy covered Period 1 (when the Uber app is on but the driver has not been matched with a passenger) and personal time when the app is turned off.
+Outside of this time, the driver was covered by Uber’s commercial policy.
+The Metronome connected with Uber to recognize when drivers are working and were covered by Uber’s insurance so it only charged them for personal use miles.
+Since then, Metromile canceled the partnership with Uber to team up with Turo.

 Slice